 When I think back to all of the “heavy” weight dialogue and phrases I heard growing up, I realize it’s no wonder I am also obsessed with my body weight and struggle with a negative body image.

 Growing up, all of my family role models had negative body images as well.
 Every single female role model in my family has modeled an obsession with weight loss.

 I’ve been programmed since birth, inundated with never-ending remarks and commentary from the women in my life.

-Remarks about themselves:
+Weight loss obsession – Remarks about themselves:

 I HAVE to lose weight.